-The Technology Program in the Department of Management Services government.
-16 The technology program provides services in two primary areas.
+The Technology Program within DMS provides both wired and wireless telecommunications and information services to state agencies, cities, counties and other public entities; and plans, coordinates, and fosters public safety telecommunications throughout the state at all levels of government.16 The technology program provides services in two primary areas.
 Public Safety Communications manages, oversees, coordinates, and updates statewide public safety communications at all levels of government, including updating the public-private Statewide Law Enforcement Radio System (SLERS), Florida Interoperability Network (FIN), and the enhanced statewide Florida Emergency Communications Numbers E911; coordinating with Local Public Safety Radio Services and Emergency Medical Services (EMS) radio communications; and coordinating the state's Emergency Support Function-Communications response to emergencies and disasters for the state's Emergency Operations Center.
 Statewide Telecommunications provides all methods of statewide communications planning and services; including voice, data, video, image, and radio services to state agencies, subdivisions of the state, municipalities, state universities, and nonprofit corporations through the SUNCOM Network.
 All state agencies are required to use the SUNCOM Network for their communications services.
-Telecomunications Services has a budget of \$256.5 million and 72 FTE; Wireless Services has a budget of \$32.9 million and 12 FTE.
+Telecommunications Services has a budget of \$256.5 million and 72 FTE; Wireless Services has a budget of \$32.9 million and 12 FTE.